Server Access

 To supply connection credentials for all four features (SMART File Scan, SMART Database Scan, File Backup, and Database Backup) at once, select Same Credentials.
 To provide separate credentials for each service, select Separate Credentials.

-SMART File Scan
+SMART File Scan table details

 Field Description